 Current situation in Zimbabwe

-The pandemic has so far had a minor impact on Zimbabwean citizens in comparison to other countries with 625 confirmed cases (including 7 deaths and 176 recoveries).
+The pandemic has so far had a minor impact on Zimbabwean citizens in comparison to other countries with 7,598 confirmed cases (including 224 deaths and 5,823 recoveries).
 The government has closed all schools and enacted a mandated lock for the forceable future, although children in tertiary final years or due to sit ZIMSEC examinations are expected to return to school as various industries start opening up.
 All non-essential services are expected to completely cease operation during the lockdown, while shops and food open markets would operate under the supervision of health officials.
-The Zimbabwean government is also in the process of building a response hospital in Harare and Bulawayo to deal with the critical cases.

 Are there any K.U.K Alliance sponsored children affected by coronavirus?